15 Best Small Towns in California (+ Things to Do There)

 Paso Robles

-Immerse yourself in the great outdoors while horseback riding through the vineyards with Central Coast Trailrides, boating or fishing at Lake Nacimiento, golfing at Castoro Cellars, ziplining, etc.
+Immerse yourself in the great outdoors while horseback riding through the vineyards with Central Coast Trailrides, boating or fishing at Lake Nacimiento, enjoying local wine at Castoro Cellars, ziplining, etc.

 Visit Studios on the Park to awaken the artist within and take a perfect shot in front of the Paso Robles mural wall.